Farewell, My Lovely (1975)

 Marlowe goes back to the hotel and is delivered the picture via Tommy’s son.
 Marlowe goes to a burlesque club and is given the name of a talent agent.
 The agent says the picture is of Linda Gilbert.
 He says she did a couple of pictures before losing her mind and being sent to an insane asylum.
 Marlowe visits the woman at the asylum, and she is completely catatonic.

 Marlowe goes back to his office, and Lindsay Marriott (John O’Leary) is waiting to talk to him.
 Marriott says that a friend had her valuable jade necklace stolen.
-He is taking $15,000 to ransom it back from the criminals.
-Marlowe is suspicious, but he takes the job for one hundred dollars.
+He is paying $15,000 to ransom it back from the criminals.
+Marlowe is suspicious, but he takes the job for $100.
 Marlowe and Marriott plan on meeting that night at 8:00 P.M.

 As Marriott leaves, Nulty and Rolfe arrive.
 The cops are looking for Moose.
 Marlowe pushes Nulty to find out why he is so interested in Moose.
 He is not given the answer.